Use of drugs in warfare: Cocaine

+Fenethylline

+Fenethylline (trade name Captagon) is used by ISIS in combat and smuggled for financing activities.

+The drug has played a role in the Syrian civil war.
+The production and sale of fenethylline generated large revenues which were likely used to fund the purchase of weapons, and fenethylline is used as a stimulant by combatants.
+Poverty and international sanctions that limit legal exports are contributing factors.

+In May 2021, The Guardian described the effects of fenethylline production in Syria on the economy as "a dirty business that is creating a near-narco-state".

+Based on 2023 estimates, about 80% of Captagon was produced in Syria and exported from the port of Latakia with the assistance of the Syrian government under the command of Maher al-Assad.
+Estimates suggest that the Captagon trade market ranged from $5.7 billion to $57 billion.

+Since the fall of the Assad regime in 2024 the new Syrian transitional government has ordered the cessation of the drug trade, and production has reportedly been reduced by 90%.

 Hallucinogens

+It has been speculated that the Norse berserkers' infamous battle rage had been induced voluntarily by the consumption of hallucinogenic mushrooms such as fly agaric (Amanita muscaria) and alkaloid-bearing plants such as black henbane (Hyoscyamus niger).
+An analysis of the symptoms caused by H. niger are also similar to the trance-like symptoms ascribed to the berserkers.

+While both A. muscaria and H. niger can result in delirious behavior, twitching, increased strength and redness of the face, the latter is also known to have pain-numbing properties.

 The 16th century Spanish Franciscan scholar Bernardino de Sahagún wrote that the Chichimeca people of Mexico consumed the root of the peyote, a cactus, to stimulate themselves for battle.
 In his 1887 Historia del Nayarit (English: History of Nayarit), José Ortego also wrote that it was a favorite stimulant in warfare.

-It has been speculated that berserkers, who were Old Norse warriors, used the hallucinogenic mushroom Amanita muscaria to enter a trance-like state before battle.
-Karsten Fatur thought it was plausible that instead of A. muscaria, berserkers consumed the plant Hyoscyamus niger (known as henbane or stinking nightshade).
-While both A. muscaria and H. niger can result in delirious behavior, twitching, increased strength, and redness of the face, H. niger is additionally known to have pain-numbing properties.
+Khat

+Khat may cause a feeling of invincibility and an increased tendency of violent behavior.
+As a result, its use is popular among combatants in countries where its use is traditional, such as Somalia and Yemen, and it is considered a contributing factor to violent conflicts in these countries.

 Opiates

 During the American Civil War, opiates were the most effective painkillers available to military surgeons.
 They were also used to treat diarrhea, muscle spasms of amputees, gangrene, dysentery, inflammation from gunshot wounds, and to sedate agitated troops.
 The Union Army requisitioned 5.3–10 million opium pills throughout the war, and a further 2.8 million ounces of opiate preparation (such as laudanum).
 Many veterans of the war had opiate addictions.
 Opiate addiction became known as "soldier's disease" and "army disease", though the precise effect of the American Civil War on the overall prevalence of opiate addiction is unknown.
 As a result of World War I, hundreds of thousands of soldiers developed severe opiate addictions, as morphine was commonly used to treat injuries.